WillS78/School_District_Analysis/README.md

   - Scores by school

-  - Scors by school size
+  - Scores by school size

   - Scores by school type